-Forests cover one-third of the planet, and though that sounds like a lot, it isn't nearly enough to keep up with the demand on goods, services and amenities these forests produce.
+Forests cover one-third of the planet's land area, and though that sounds like a lot, it isn't nearly enough to keep up with the demand on goods, services and amenities these forests produce.

 Take paper for example.
 According to the Environmental Paper Network, 42% of the global wood harvest goes to paper production.
 As we all use paper - at work, for school, in our homes - we can all be more responsible in how that paper is used.